XBribo/CS2-Bot-Improver/README.md

 ### Pro teams

-Copy a team command from [Commands.txt](Commands.txt) and paste it into the game console.
-You can add your own teams using the same format.
+Copy a block of team commands from [Commands.txt](Commands.txt) and paste it into the game console.
+You can also add your own teams using the same format.

 For example, the following block in `Commands.txt` adds Team Vitality to the CT side: